pan-pawka/ParticlePhysics2D-Unity/README.md

 3. Unity editor tool to create more meaningful shapes by implementing Form Layer
 4. Imporve the stability of current GPU vert-frag integrator
 5. Option to enable Multi-threaded CPU Integrator
+6. Collision detection on GPU
+7. Optimize how data is transfer from GPU to CPU